 You can do this in a few minutes.
 It’s worth the time because you’ll have focus.
-You’ll feel more peaceful, less harried, as you settle in to the one most important project demanding all your attention right now.
+You’ll feel more peaceful, less harried, as you settle into the one most crucial project demanding all your attention right now.

 As you clear the most time-sensitive work off your desk, you free up space for longer-term projects.
 Assuming you don’t slack off without the sword of a desperate deadline hanging over you, you will soon be able to block off time for your most aspirational objectives.

 How do you decide what get's done first?
 Drop us a note below, we'd love to hear your time management tips!